nacky823/ros_noetic_command_cheat_sheet/ros_noetic_command_cheat_sheet.md

 # ROS Noetic command cheat sheet

-This README serves as a cheat sheet for frequently used ROS Noetic commands, specifically designed for beginners.
+This document serves as a cheat sheet for frequently used ROS Noetic commands, specifically designed for beginners.

 ## File system
 + Change directory to ROS package